zeckhardt/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Web Interface Statechart](state-diagram.png)

-> _The interface is comprised of a few web pages with the addition of other states that indicate the user's current
+> _The interface consists of a few web pages with the addition of other states that indicate the user's current
 >status.
 The user starts out disconnected (no HTTP connection).
 Once connected the user is on the home screen,
 >there is then a prompt to sign in, using a username via the sign-in page.
 A player then awaits game creation by either
 >via selecting a user to play against.
 The red player is then prompted to make a move and waits for the opponent user to